The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 We show in \cref{lem:length} that the simple length spectrum for any hyperbolic metric $x\in\teich(S)$ may be extracted from the asymptotic behaviour of Thurston norms of differences between certain stretch vector pairs.

 For any simple closed geodesic $\gamma\in\mathcal{S}$, there are sequences $\{v_{+,m} , v_{-,m}\}$ of stretch vector pairs such that

-where $\alpha_0$ is a transverse simple closed geodesic, whose Dehn twists are used to generate $\{v_{+,i}\}$ and $\{v_{-,i}\}$.
-This observation, coupled with the equivariance of stretch vectors under Thurston-norm isometries (\cref{equivariant stretch}) promotes topological rigidity to \emph{geometric rigidity}:
+where $\alpha_0$ is a simple closed geodesic which has nonempty transverse intersection with $\gamma$, whose Dehn twists are used to generate $\{v_{+,i}\}$ and $\{v_{-,i}\}$.
+This observation, coupled with the equivariance of stretch vectors under Thurston-norm isometries (\cref{equivariant stretch 1}), promotes topological rigidity to \emph{geometric rigidity}:

-\begin{theorem}[Geometric rigidity] Let $f \colon T_x \teich(S) \to T_y \teich(S)$ be a linear Thurston-norm isometry, and let $h$ be a diffeomorphism representing the mapping class inducing $f$ as given by topological rigidity (\cref{first part}).
+\begin{theorem}[Geometric rigidity] Let $f \colon T_x \teich(S) \to T_y \teich(S)$ be a linear Thurston-norm isometry and let $h$ be a diffeomorphism representing the mapping class inducing $f$ as given by topological rigidity (\cref{first part}).
 Then, for every simple closed curve $\gamma\in\mathcal{S}$ on $S$, we have

 and hence $(S,y)=(S,h(x))$. \end{theorem}